 Please continue to Sign and Share.

-Your voices are being heard!
-Fair Oaks Farms has reacted to the public outcry and taken steps to improve safety for the cows in its care.
+8/13/19 Update: Your voices are being heard!
+Fair Oaks Farms has reacted to the public outcry and taken steps to improve the safety of the cows in its care.
 The company began installing surveillance cameras in June and by July, the installation was reported to be “100 percent complete.”
-Fair Oaks Farms has also hired an animal welfare expert to oversee animal care operations, and contracted with an independent auditor (Food Safety Net Services) which will perform random and unannounced audits every two to four weeks.
+Fair Oaks Farms has also hired an animal welfare expert to oversee animal care operations and contracted with an independent auditor (Food Safety Net Services) who will perform random and unannounced audits every two to four weeks.
 You can see all of the safety measures Fair Oaks Farms has put into place at this link.

 * Individuals are presumed innocent until proven guilty in a court of law.